INCOME TAXES

 We expect to realize our deferred tax assets through future operating income and reversal of taxable temporary differences.
 The amount of deferred tax assets considered realizable is not assured and could be adjusted if estimates change.

-As of December 31, 2025, our California net operating loss carryforwards were $2 billion, which begins to expire in 2029, and our tax credit carryforwards were $21 million, which begin to expire in 2038.
-California has suspended the use of net operating loss carryforwards for tax years 2024 through 2026 and limited the amount of tax credits that may be claimed to $5 million per year for the same period.
+As of December 31, 2024, our California net operating loss carryforwards was $2 billion, which begins to expire in 2029, and our tax credit carryforwards were $21 million, which begin to expire in 2041.
+California has suspended the use of net operating loss carryforwards for tax years 2024 through 2026 and also limited the utilization of tax credits up to $5 million per year for the same period.

-Our ability to utilize a portion of our net operating loss, tax credit and business interest carryforwards is subject to an annual limitation.
-As a result, we recognized a deferred tax asset of $3 million for U.S. federal net operating loss carryforwards (that do not expire) and $24 million for California net operating loss carryforwards.
-Additionally, we recognized a deferred tax asset for $28 million for U.S federal tax credit carryforwards and $8 million for our California tax credit carryforwards.
-We expect our remaining tax credit carryforwards will expire unused.
+Our ability to utilize a portion of our net operating loss, tax credit and interest expense carryforwards is subject to an annual limitation.
+As a result, we recognized a deferred tax asset of $2 million for U.S. federal net operating loss carryforwards (that do not expire) and $24 million for California net operating loss carryforwards.
+Additionally, we recognized a deferred tax asset for $7 million of our California tax credit carryforwards, included in the all other category in the deferred tax table above.
+We expect our remaining carryforwards will expire unused.

 Other